 13. Purchase and Setup the Software Needed to Run Your Record Store

-To run a record store, you need software to manage your inventory and sales.
+To run a record store or open an online record store, you need software to manage your inventory and sales.
 You’ll also need a point-of-sale (POS) system to take payments.
 Some record stores also use software to create playlists or to manage their social media accounts.

 14. Open for Business

 You are now ready to open your record store.
-If you followed the steps above, you should be in a great position to build a successful business.
-Below are answers to frequently asked questions that might further help you.
+If you followed the steps above, you should be in a great position to build a successful business and know everything you need about how to open a record store.
+Below are answers to frequently asked questions that might further help you with opening a record store.

 How to Finish Your Ultimate Business Plan in 1 Day!